Key Biscayne’s Wednesday meal deals

 Today’s menu.

-Main Course: Beef Parmigiana / Chicken Pesto Tomato / Merluza Filet / Pasta Evoo with Fresh Mozzarella
+Main Course: Shredded Beef (Ropa Vieja) / Honey Mustard Chicken / Bacalao Filet / Veggie Lasagna

 The Golden-Hog has a complete line of specialty groceries for delivery.